When setting up our Python data analysis environments on Windows, MAC or Linux and getting started with our coding we might encounter import errors.

 - importerror: no module named pandas

-As mentioned above, if you are receiving this error or the modulenotfound error; it’s very likely that the pandas library is not available in your Python install.
+As mentioned above, if you are receiving this error or the modulenotfound error; it’s very likely that the pandas library is not installed in your Python development environment.

-If you get such an error we can easily solve it with the Python pip utility.
-Kindly proceed as following (the tutorial below assumes that you have an internet connection available and that you are using Windows).
+If you get such an error, you can easily solve it with the Python pip utility.
+Kindly proceed as following (the tutorial below assumes that you have an internet connection available and that you are using Windows):

 - First off, ensure that you work has been saved and close your Python development environment.